prasannjeet/springboot-angular-mongo-battleship/readme.md

 #### <img src="https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/resources/cloud.svg" width="35" height="35"/> The application is deployed in Heroku and can be viewed [here](https://battlefield-spring.herokuapp.com/#/battleboard).

-A web-based battleship game that uses Spring in the backend and Angular in the front.
+A web-based **multiplayer** battleship game that uses Spring in the backend and Angular in the front.
 MongoDB was used for persisting the data.
+Players communicate with each other using Websockets.
 The project follows Model-View-Control Design Pattern.
 Technologies used at a glance:

 - Spring Boot 2.1.4
 - Angular 7.2.12